Dexaran/ERC223-token-standard/README.md

 This repo's contracts are separated in 3 parts:

-- [Interface](https://github.com/Dexaran/ERC223-token-standard/blob/master/token/ERC223/ERC223_interface.sol): The standard itself.
+- [IERC223.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/IERC223.sol): Token interface.
 The minimal common API ERC223 tokens and receivers to interact with each other.
-- [Proposed implementations](https://github.com/Dexaran/ERC223-token-standard/blob/master/token/ERC223/ERC223_token.sol): A first approach as to how this could be implemented.
+- [ERC223.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/ERC223.sol): Token contract.
+Defines logic of the base token of ERC223 standard.
-- [Receiver interface](https://github.com/Dexaran/ERC223-token-standard/blob/master/token/ERC223/ERC223_receiving_contract.sol): A dummy receiver that is intended to accept ERC223 tokens.
+- [Recipient interface](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/IERC223Recipient.sol): A dummy receiver that is intended to accept ERC223 tokens.
+Use `contract MyContract is IERC223Recipient` to make contract capable of accepting ERC223 token transactions.
+Otherwise token transfers to the contract that is not intended to accept ERC223 tokens will be reverted.

 ### Minimal viable implementation of the token, ready for use.